Unraveling the Key of Machine Learning-based Android Malware Detection

 \subsection{Efficiency}

-Efficiency often serves as a primary indicator to measure scalability and applicability.
-In this section, we scrutinize the performance of the selected methods across datasets from different years, focusing on both feature transformation (\textit{i.e.}, retrieving and encoding) and ML modeling.
-All experiments are performed on a server equipped with 32-core CPUs operating at 2.10 GHz, 251 GB of physical memory, and two GPUs, each with 32 GB of memory.
+In this section, we scrutinize the efficiency of the selected methods across datasets from different years, focusing on the end-to-end efficiency of the entire detection pipeline, including feature extraction, transformation, and ML modeling.
+For feature extraction, we utilize average time for processing one APK and memory overhead during the extraction process.
+For feature transformation, we measure the time taken to retrieve and encode the required features from pre-extracted features.
+We normalize the time based on processing 20,000 apps per year.
+For ML modeling, we evaluate the time taken for model training and prediction.
+All experiments are performed on a server with 32-core CPUs operating at 2.10 GHz, 251 GB of physical memory, and two GPUs, each with 32 GB of memory.

+\bulletpoint{Feature extraction} We first measure the performance overhead incurred during feature extraction from APKs.
+The extraction process supports multi-process execution to enable concurrent feature extraction; in our experiments, we set the number of processes to 16.
+We record the average time required to extract features from a single APK, as well as the average memory consumption.
+Memory usage is monitored across all processes at 30-second intervals, and the mean value is reported as the memory overhead.

+Figure~\ref{fig:efficiency_combined} illustrates the time and memory efficiency of feature extraction.
+We observe that both time and memory overheads increase over the years, a trend that can be attributed to the growing complexity and size of APKs, which require more resources for effective feature extraction.
+In general, time and memory consumption are positively correlated, with higher extraction times typically accompanied by higher memory usage.
+Despite this upward trend, the observed overheads remain acceptable for practical use of \codename.
+For example, extracting features from an APK released in 2020 takes approximately 5.5 seconds, with an overall memory consumption of about 22.9~GB when using 16 concurrent processes --- well within the capabilities of modern systems.

-\bulletpoint{Feature transformation} \jh{With the pre-extracted features in our database, we assess the time efficiency of the selected methods in retrieving and encoding their required features.} Note that we utilize 16 processes to transform the features concurrently.
+\bulletpoint{Feature transformation} With pre-extracted features available, we further evaluate the time efficiency of the selected methods in retrieving and encoding their required features.
+All feature transformation procedures are executed using 16 concurrent processes to ensure consistency across methods.